davidmerfield/Blot-theme-engine/README.md

 **Why does this exist?**

 For efficient rendering of mustache templates.
-It avoids fetching unused data for a given route and given a template and a dictionary of methods to retrieve the value of locals will build the view and render the template for you automatically.
+When given a template and a dictionary of methods to retrieve the value of locals, it will build the view and render the template for you automatically.

 **How does it work?**